-5 LAND AND WATER USE IN THE DOÑANA REGION
+5. LAND AND WATER USE IN THE DOÑANA REGION

-As mentioned in Section 3, the analysis has been carried out for the Doñana region (2,900 km2), which includes the Doñana National Park (542 km2), the Natural Park (537 km2), and its area of influence (see Figure 1).
+As mentioned in the methodology chapter, the analysis has been carried out for the Doñana region (2900 km), which includes the Doñana National Park (542 km), the Natural Park (537 km), and its area of influence (see Figure 1).

-5.1 Land uses in the Doñana Region
+5.1.
+Land uses in the Doñana Region

-The Doñana region is characterised by an extreme polarization between natural, urban, and agricultural uses (García Novo & Marín Cabrera, 2006) (Table 1 and Figure 2).
+The Doñana region is characterised by an extreme polarization between natural, urban, and agricultural uses (García Novo and Marín Cabrera, 2006) (Table 1 and Figure 2).
 On the one hand, natural uses consist of marshes, river banks and forest of great ecological and environmental value and limited economic use (Andalusian Regional Government, 1999).
 On the other hand, urban and agricultural uses are intensive, highly productive farming (rice fields and strawberries in greenhouses), which coexist with more extensive and traditional farming (vineyards and olive groves) (Andalusian Regional Government, 1999).